alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 We covered transport and accommodation for our speakers from outside Madrid: flights, taxis and two hotel nights.
-It is the least we can do for people who spend a lot of their free time crafting a presentation to share some of their expertise.
+It is the least we can do for people who spend a lot of their free time crafting a presentation to share their expertise with us.
-And believe me, it is _a lot_ of work.
+And believe me, giving a talk is _a lot_ of work.

 There were six speakers coming from America
 (one from Canada, four from the US, another from Argentina),